devlemire/theme-changer/README.md

 * Open `src/App.js`.
 * Render the `ColorChanger` component where it says `{ /* Render ColorChange */ }`:
   * Add a prop called `update` that is equal to the `updateColor` method.
+  * Add a prop called `allowEdit` that is eqaul to the value of `allowEdit` on state.
 * Render the `SizeChanger` component where it says `{ /* Render SizeChanger */ }`:
   * Add a prop called `update` that is equal to the `updateSize` method.
+  * Add a prop called `allowEdit` that is eqaul to the value of `allowEdit` on state.
 * Render the `FamilyChanger` component where it says `{ /* Render FamilyChanger */ }`:
   * Add a prop called `update` that is equal to the `updateFamily` method.
+  * Add a prop called `allowEdit` that is eqaul to the value of `allowEdit` on state.

 ### Solution